-With the holidays in full swing, I’m packing in some serious kitchen hours.
+With the holidays in full swing, I’m logging some serious kitchen hours.
 If I haven’t replied to your e-mail or comment, trust that it’s because every surface in my apartment is coated in a thick layer of powdered sugar, and I’m knee-deep in containers of fudge, swearing profusely at my candy thermometer and desperately trying to avoid getting buried beneath an avalanche of dirty dishes.
 As if all the candy and cookies weren’t enough, I’ve also been deep frying.
 My partner’s family eats jelly doughnuts — or sufganiyot — every Hanukkah, and last weekend we brought along vegan ones for everyone to share.
 What can I say?
 I’m a sucker for any celebration that involves doughnuts.

 Actually, I used to hate jelly doughnuts.
 The soft, yeasted bread and the powdered sugar I was into, but that filling?
 Not a chance.
 Even as a kid with a sweet tooth the size of my arm, I was repulsed by the gummy, gelatinous red stuff seeping out of doughnuts from America’s most spelling-challenged doughnut chain.
 What is that “jelly” supposed to taste like, anyway?
 The color red?
 It definitely didn’t taste like cherries or raspberries or strawberries or anything I’d ever remotely want to put in my body.